skyestalimit/diceroller/README.md

 For more complex dice rolling expressions, such as `2d6+4 + 1d8`, you need multiple DiceRolls.

-You can get the sum of the DiceRoll results by passing the DiceRolls to:
+You can get the sum of the DiceRolls results by passing the DiceRolls to:

 ```go
 func PerformRollsAndSum(diceRolls ...DiceRoll) int